Abdelali-Saaid/Abdelali-Saaid/README.md

 ## Get in Touch
 I'm always open to collaboration and new opportunities. <br>
-Feel free to reach out if you have any questions, ideas, or beneficial additions!<br>
+Feel free to reach out if you have any questions, ideas, or beneficial insights!<br>

 # 💻 Tech Stack:
 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)